-Other than material known to be in the public domain, you must not access, alter, copy, move or remove information, proprietary software or other files (including programs, members of subroutine libraries, data and electronic mail) without prior authorization.
+Other than material known to be in the public domain, the student must not access, alter, copy, move or remove information, proprietary software or other files (including programs, members of subroutine libraries, data and electronic mail) without prior authorization.
 The college or VCCNet data trustee, security officer, appropriate college official or other responsible party may grant authorization to use electronically stored materials in accordance with policies, copyright laws and procedures.
-You must not copy, distribute, or disclose third party proprietary software without prior authorization from the licenser.
-You must not install proprietary software on systems not properly licensed for its use.
+A student must not copy, distribute, or disclose third party proprietary software without prior authorization from the licenser.
+A student must not install proprietary software on systems not properly licensed for its use.

-You must not use any computing facility irresponsibly or needlessly affect the work of others.
+A student must not use any computing facility irresponsibly or needlessly affect the work of others.
 This includes transmitting or making accessible offensive, annoying or harassing material.
-This includes intentionally, recklessly, or negligently damaging systems, intentionally damaging or violating the privacy of information not belonging to you.
+This includes intentionally, recklessly, or negligently damaging systems, intentionally damaging or violating the privacy of information not belonging to the student.
 This includes the intentional misuse of resources or allowing misuse of resources by others.
-This includes loading software or data from untrustworthy sources, such as freeware, onto official systems without prior approval.
+This includes loading software or data from untrustworthy sources, such as free-ware, onto official systems without prior approval.

-You should report any violation of these regulations by another individual and any information relating to a flaw or bypass of computing facility security to the Information Security Officer or the Internal Audit department.
+A student should report any violation of these regulations by another individual and any information relating to a flaw or bypass of computing facility security to the Information Security Officer or the Internal Audit department.